- Travel and Places»

-Big Island of Hawaii ~ Vacation Pictures ~ Ritz Carlton
+Big Island of Hawaii Vacation Pictures at the Ritz Carlton

 Lush foliage at the Ritz-Carlton Mauna Lani ResortClick thumbnail to view full-size

 We knew some of the other people also included on this trip so we were prepared to simply relax and enjoy ourselves.

-One note of interest on the ride to our hotel...one sees graffiti alongside the road.
+One note of interest on the ride to our hotel was getting to see graffiti alongside the road.
 How is this possible you might think?
-After all, I have just described a pretty barren palate of dark lava.
+After all I have just described a pretty barren palate of dark lava.

 Map showing Big Island of Hawaii

 As we left the black volcanic fields and were driven onto the grounds of the Ritz-Carlton Mauna Lani Resort the lushness of what can grow and flourish in Hawaii unfolded before our eyes.
 A luxuriant tropical paradise now surrounded us even if it was designed and implemented by human minds and hands.

 The hotel was opened in December of 1990 so it was only 2 1/2 years old when we arrived.
 Everything was elegant as one might expect from the reputation of a Ritz Hotel.

 We were directed to our room which was one of 541 at this resort.
 Each guest room has a private lanai with beautiful views of the Pacific Ocean and mountain views.
 Amenities included twice daily maid service, evening turndown service, marble bathrooms, plush terry cloth bathrobes, a stocked and refrigerated bar that was on the honor system, radios, televisions and more.